Cerdtruir/odin-recipes/README.md

 ![screenshot](/images/site_screenshot.png)

-Recipes website for learning to code from the odin project using only basic html and css
+Recipes website for learning to code from the odin project using only basic HTML and CSS

 ## Demo